 The serial number of this product may be found on the back side of the oven or on the left side of the control panel.
-You should note the model number and the serial number of this oven in the space provided and retain this book as a permanent record of your purchase for future reference.
+You should note the model number and the serial number of this oven in the space provided and retain this book a a permanent record of your purchase for future reference.
+Model No Serial No. Date of Purchase